 - After the signing official has certified agreement, the SF 424 (R&R) application will be sent to the NCI Data Access Committee (DAC) to review for approval.
 The approval review process can take 2-4 weeks.

-- Currently, approval in the form of an individual DUC allows the investigator data access to that consent group’s data for one calendar year.
+- Approval in the form of an individual DUC allows the investigator data access to that consent group’s data for one calendar year.

 - Submit a progress report to the DAC no later than one year after obtaining the DUC.
 The requestor needs to understand that a progress report is a current condition for the data access.
 Approved users may also apply for renewal to access protected data at the same time they submit the reports.
 A reminder to submit an annual progress report and renew approval status, if needed, will be sent by the DAC staff approximately one month before the access termination deadline.
 If the requestor does not submit the progress report or requests a renewal, access to the data will cease.